Labadee, Haiti Cruise Port Guide: Beaches, Excursions & Tips

 Labadee offers several adventure activities for thrill-seekers, including the Dragon’s Breath zip line, the longest overwater zip line in the world, and the Dragon’s Tail alpine coaster, which winds through the hills with stunning views of the island and ocean.
 These activities require an additional fee and have specific requirements, such as height and weight restrictions, and close-toed shoes must be worn for the zip line.

-Water Sports and Other Excursions
+Water Sports and Excursions

 Wi-Fi at Labadee